 Message Testing for a Nuclear Detonation

-For the average citizen, radiological contamination is a confusing and fearful concept.
-To help prepare our nation for the possibility of a radiation emergency, ORAU works with the CDC and FEMA in support of The Nuclear Detonation Response Communications Work Group, a federal interagency group of communication and radiation subject matter experts that has developed key messages to provide the public with guidance during the immediate aftermath of a nuclear detonation.
+For the average person, radiological contamination is a confusing and fearful concept.
+To help prepare our America for the possibility of a radiation emergency, ORAU works with the CDC and FEMA in support of The Nuclear Detonation Response Communications Work Group, a federal interagency group of communication and radiation subject matter experts that has developed key messages to provide the public with guidance during the immediate aftermath of a nuclear detonation.

 As participants in the Work Group, both the CDC Radiation Studies Branch and FEMA were asked to conduct research to test the effectiveness of messages developed by the Work Group with the public.
 Both selected ORAU, as the managing contractor of ORISE, to help them deliver high quality communication materials under a tight deadline.